 (b) publish the statement on a website maintained by the network operator.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (2) The statement must set out, for each type of network safety performance incident, the network operator’s objective in relation to the maximum number of incidents of that type occurring in relation to the network during the financial year in which the 30 November occurs and each of the next 3 financial years.